WANETAH

 Daddy's Death Coin

 Does a tree fall if no one's online to hear it?
 It’s fascinating, and a bit tragic, how something created to connect us has ultimately disconnected us—how something designed to offer significance has made many feel insignificant.
 The more we try to dismiss it, the more relevant it becomes.
-For me, social media isn’t inherently good or bad; just as fire can cook your dinner or burn down your house, it's just a tool, and it’s up to us how we choose to use it.
-Regardless of what you think, social media stands as the most ironic invention and malfunctioned product ever made.
+For me, social media isn’t inherently good or bad; just as fire can cook your dinner or burn down your house, it's simply a tool, and it’s up to us to choose how we use it.
+Regardless of what you think, social media stands as one of the most ironic inventions and malfunctioned creations ever made.
 The irony is stark: in striving to be seen and heard, we've somehow become more invisible.

 The Date Debate